RadicalPet/VPA2/README.md

 		openssl rsa -in key.pem -noout -modulus

-## Modules, packages, libraries and Credits
+## Modules, packages, libraries and credits

 The used libraries, node modules, python and nuGet packages can of course be seen in the script / are included in the solution as far as C# goes.